RobCC/git-jira-hook/README.md

 ## Minimal

-For minimal configuration, you just need to pass `projectId`.
+For minimal configuration, you just need to pass `projectId` on the `commit-msg` hook file.
 This will be used to ensure that all tickets are based on this id.

 ```
-"husky": {
-  "hooks": {
-    "commit-msg": "git-jira-hook ${HUSKY_GIT_PARAMS} --projectId MYPROJ"
-  }
-},
+#!/usr/bin/env sh
+. "$(dirname -- "$0")/_/husky.sh"

+npx git-jira-hook $1 --projectId MYPROJ
 ```

 Based on the configuration above, the following are correct: